2019 European Rugby Champions Cup final: Summary

 Leinster kicked off the match, and opened the scoring soon after, with a penalty kick from their fly-half and captain, Johnny Sexton, after three minutes.
 The game played out at a fierce intensity from then on, as both Leinster and Saracens enjoyed promising attacking spells in the first half-hour, which were repelled by solid defensive efforts from their opponents.

 Following a sustained period of pressure from Leinster, loosehead prop Cian Healy went over the try line, but was ruled by the television match official (TMO) to have been held up.
 However, Saracens lock Maro Itoje was sent to the sin bin for multiple offside infringements in the build-up, while the side also lost both starting props, Mako Vunipola and Titi Lamositele, at the same time due to injury.
 Leinster took advantage from a scrum in the next phase of play to score the game's first try, with tight-head prop Tadhg Furlong driving over from a ruck.
-With the subsequent conversion from Sexton, the Irish side led 10–0.
+With the subsequent conversion from Sexton, the Irish side led on the scoreboard by 10–0.

 From the restart, Saracens began to mount their comeback, and late in the half, a key tackle by lock George Kruis on Sexton forced a penalty, which fly-half Owen Farrell slotted to put his team on the board.
 A minute later, with the clock in the red, Saracens won another penalty, and kicked deep into Leinster's 22 for a line-out.
 After several phases among the forwards brought Saracens within inches of the try line, the ball was quickly distributed to the left wing for Sean Maitland to touch down.
 The try was successfully converted by Farrell, drawing the score level at 10–10 going into half-time.